einbahnstrasse/MHL-studio-methods/index.md

 1. personal laptop
 2. headphones
 3. external hard drive _(or cloud storage to back up your files)_
-3. Reaper
+4. Reaper
+5. Ableton Live Suite
-4. SpatGRIS
+6. SpatGRIS
-5. MaxMSP
+7. MaxMSP
-6. Google Chrome or any web browser that will allow you to access our Course Website & materials
+8. Google Chrome or any web browser that will allow you to access our Course Website & materials
-7. various other plugins and apps listed throughout the semester
+9. various other plugins and apps listed throughout the semester

 ## 3. Expectations

 ### 3.1 General Expectations